flaskevann/MyS3/README.md

 Read the rest of the pitch at <code>Docs/WhyUseMyS3.pdf</code>

-If you're uploading downloaded content like music, software, etc. you don't need MyS3 or encryption.
+If you're uploading downloaded content like wallpapers, music, software, etc. you don't need MyS3 or client-side encryption.
 You can just sync your folders directly to S3 buckets instead, using the AWS CLI.
+For upload something like <code>aws s3 sync <path-to-local-folder> s3://<name-of-bucket></code> works fine.
+For download you switch folder path with S3 bucket name and get <code>aws s3 sync <path-to-folder> s3://<name-of-bucket></code>.

 Tip: Make a sync script that runs every hour or day.

 ## What